Dates: October 14, 21 and November 4, 18

 Please note that Center for ADHD does not offer traditional “social skills groups”.
 The work we are doing requires a solid foundation in Social Thinking® concepts which many students have not yet learned, regardless if they have attended social skills groups in the past.

 *A local social service organization is using the How to Hang Out name and program description on their website.
-Center for ADHD has not provided the How to Hang Out curriculum to this organization.
+Center for ADHD has not provided the How to Hang Out curriculum to any organizations.